Jessley/gradebook/README.md

 Visitors who have not logged in should only see the login page.

-Teachers who have logged in should be able to:
-Enter, edit, or delete grades for a student.
-These grades are things like "Got a B on the 2/4/2015 homework", not just one grade per student.

 Students who have logged in should be able to:
 See their grades.